PRPRIESLER/pinaki.github.io/content/post/training_optimize.md

 > The range of values a sigmoid fucntion can return is from 0 to 1 while the **tanh()** function can return a range of values from -1 to 1, which in turn denotes that the deivatives for such fucntion will also be slightly larger than the derivatives of sigmoid fucntion.

 > **relu()** on the other hand denotes that it will return a positive value as it is while if the result is negative it returns 0.
 The derivaties always gives 1 for positive numbers.
 It barely breaks linearity but provides better and complex non linear solutions without sacrificing much accuracy.

+There are further more issues that one might come across while training their model.
+It is important to check for above issues and look out for more.
+A successful model training needs thorough knowledge of the dataset one is handling and working upon.